Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Results and Discussion

 \subsection{Comparison with State-of-Art Methods}

-\textbf{Quantitative comparison.} Table \ref{tab:openimages} shows that DiPS achieves state-of-the-art performance on CUB and OpenImages for \newmaxboxacc and \pxap matrices compared to the other methods in the literature.
-On ILSVC dataset, DiPS \newmaxboxacc is very competitive.
-Analyzing the accuracy at different IoU thresholds $\delta$, we see that our approach outperforms the other methods with high IoU, which means that our method produces a more accurate localization, as we can see in the following qualitative evaluation.

-\textbf{Qualitative comparison.} The visual results of our method along with the corresponding baselines are presented in Fig.\ref{fig:results_cub}, \ref{fig:results_openimages} and \ref{fig:results_ilsvrc} respectively.
-The baseline method tends to focus on discriminative regions and expands to less discriminative regions because of the blobby nature of these maps.
+Table \ref{tab:openimages} shows that DiPS achieves state-of-the-art performance on CUB and TelDrone datasets for \newmaxboxacc metric compared to the other methods in the literature.
+The visual results of our method along with the corresponding baselines on TelDrone and CUB datasets are presented in Fig.\ref{fig:results_teldrone} and Fig.\ref{fig:results_cub} respectively.
+The baseline method tends to focus on discriminative regions and expands to less discriminative regions because of the bloby nature of these maps.
 However, the selection of the optimal threshold allows the less discriminative area to be included in the localization map because of their texture or color similarity.
 Furthermore, the resultant map becomes unreliable and unable to identify the whole object as it encompasses regions with no concealed activation over an object.
 For CUB dataset, we compare the results with the baseline methods (Fig.\ref{fig:results_cub}) including TS-CAM and show that our method is capable of covering the whole object with the same intensities instead of highlighting different parts of the object.
 Additionally, the \cls tokens of SST are also presented, and DiPS is able to successfully harvest useful information from them by constructing a reliable pseudo-label.
-Similarly, on the ILSVRC dataset, DiPS achieved state-of-the-art visual results by localizing all parts of the object with the same confidence instead of hot-spotting different regions.
-In OpenImages, DiPS is also able to learn object structure from noisy pseudo-labels, as shown in Fig.\ref{fig:results_openimages}.
+Similarly, on the TelDrone dataset, DiPS achieved state-of-the-art visual results by localizing all parts of the object with the same confidence instead of hot-spotting different regions (Fig.\ref{fig:results_teldrone}).
+More specifically, current state-of-the-art methods (e.g. TS-CAM) focus on some regions of the concerned object by hot-spotting different parts.
+Due to this they are able to properly draw a bounding box around the object due to extensive threshold search that can include low scoring areas to the localization map.
+In contrast, our method can produce a map that covers the whole object with sharper boundaries, which eliminates the need for a precise threshold value.
+Additionally, we compare the results of our model with SST's activation and show that our method learns to localize well even with noisy pseudo-labels.